BendyLand/file-line-counter/README.md

 Personally, I:
  - Added executable permissions to the file (`chmod +x script.sh`).
- - changed the file name to "count-code" (`cp script.sh count-code`).
+ - Changed the file name to "count-code" (`cp script.sh count-code`).
  - Moved the file to my path (`sudo mv count-code /usr/local/bin`)

 Now I can check files from anywhere in the terminal, as seen in the examples below.